Audition Tips

 How to practice audition material

-• Record your audition material using a computer, tablet, or smartphone to assess your strengths and weaknesses.
-Build up your strengths and work on weak areas.
+• Record your audition material and listen back to assess your strengths and weaknesses.
+Lean into your strengths while increasing practice time in the weak areas.

 • Dress appropriately and treat the audition as you would a job interview.
 Let the audition committee know that this is important to you.